yogeshgupta100/Housemate/CONTRIBUTING.md

 ## How to Contribute

-There are several ways you can contribute to the BuildEstate project:
+There are several ways you can contribute to the HOUSEMATE project:

 1. **Reporting Bugs**: Open an issue describing the bug, how to reproduce it, and any potential solutions.
 2. **Suggesting Features**: Open an issue describing your feature idea and how it would benefit the project.